jacklightChen/spectrum/README.md

 cmake -S . -B build
 ```

-Optionally, we can use debug option to generate debug logs.
+Optionally, one can use debug option to generate debug logs.
 Note that performance will deteriorate significantly if debug mode is enabled.

 ```sh